-As there is a high degree of confidence that full buy-out will be achieved, the purchase of the buy-out policy has been recognised as a settlement through profit and loss at 20 September 2021.
+As there is a high degree of confidence that full buy-out will be achieved, the purchase of the buy-out policy has been recognized as a settlement through profit and loss at 20 September 2021.

 Whilst the UK Pension Plan is in the buy-in phase of the transaction with Legal & General, the Group is obliged to continue to engage a firm of actuaries to carry out an independent valuation of Plan liabilities for accounting purposes, and to disclose the gross assets and liabilities of the UK Pension Plan.
-As the buy-in insurance policy covers the whole of the defined benefit obligation, it offsets the value of the obligation, generating a £1.071 million surplus (before allowance for deferred tax) after allowing for other remaining assets and estimated wind up expenses.
-Once the buy-out phase is complete and the Trustee has fully discharged its liabilities to Plan members and received any refund of surplus, the Group will no longer recognise any asset or obligation relating to the UK Pension Plan
+As the buy-in insurance policy covers the whole of the defined benefit obligation, it offsets the value of the obligation, generating a £446,000 surplus (2021:£1,071,000) (before allowance for deferred tax) after allowing for other remaining assets and estimated wind up expenses.
+Once the buy-out phase is complete and the Trustee has fully discharged its liabilities to Plan members and received any refund of surplus, the Group will no longer recognize any asset or obligation relating to the UK Pension Plan